What Does HVAC Stand For, And How Does It Work?

 6. Evaporator Coil

 The evaporator coil is inside the HVAC system’s indoor unit.
 It absorbs heat from the indoor air by evaporating refrigerant into a gas.
-As warm air passes over the cold coil, the air cools down and then distributes via the ducts to lower the temperature inside.
+As warm air passes over the cold coil, the air cools down and is then distributed via the ducts to lower the temperature inside.

 7. Ductwork and Vents